luckypoem/moesocks/readme.md

 type `moesocks --help` for help.

-Notes
+Note
 ------

-Remote mode is still buggy :(
+Please use shadowsocks on the remote server, currently remote mode of moesocks is still buggy :(

 There is an earlier implementation of [shadowsocks in Haskell] by rnons.